s23010843/tutorial/README.md

-# Programming Tutorials Pro Hub
+# Programming Tutorials Pro 🚀

-A comprehensive, SEO-optimized Progressive Web App (PWA) for learning multiple programming languages from scratch.
-Features offline support, interactive tutorials, and mobile-friendly design.
+Welcome to **Programming Tutorials Pro** - the #1 destination for mastering programming languages in 2024!
+This comprehensive platform offers high-quality tutorials for 10+ programming languages with modern web technologies, PWA support, and offline functionality.

 ## 🌟 Features